 - Dried beans and peas

 - Kidney beans

 If you mix some lean meat, fish, or poultry with beans or dark leafy greens at a meal, you can improve absorption of vegetable sources of iron up to three times.
 Foods rich in vitamin C (such as citrus, strawberries, tomatoes, and potatoes) also increase iron absorption.
 Cooking foods in a cast-iron skillet can also help to increase the amount of iron provided.

 Some foods reduce iron absorption.
 For example, commercial black or pekoe teas contain substances that bind to dietary iron so it cannot be used by the body.

-Those at risk for low iron levels include:
+Those at risk for low iron level include: